Frequently Asked Questions

 How do I get a library card?

-Present current photo identification to apply for a card.
+Present current photo identification or a current utility bill to apply for a card.
 Seventh grade through adults are eligible for a card in the adult department and are required to present their card each time they want to check out an item.
 Three year olds through sixth grade are eligible for a card which will be kept on file in the Children’s Department.

 May I have books delivered to me at home?